Ready to take a short family connectedness quiz?

 - What makes your spouse feel truly loved?

 Now, go check out your answers to see how close you were to getting them right.
-The only way to know all the answers to these questions is through being truly connected to your family.
+Being truly connected to your family is the only way to know all the answers to these questions.

 “From a cultural standpoint, the connections that people have with one another and through social networks have been shown to improve the mental, physical and spiritual health of individuals,” said Christopher Brown, anthropologist and president of the National Fatherhood Initiative.
 “There is something that happens physiologically when people are connected, which is why people do better when they are involved in healthy relationships with others.”